Bismuth bronze

-Bismuth bronze or bismuth brass is a copper alloy which typically contains 1-3% bismuth by weight, although some alloys contain over 6% Bi.
+Bismuth bronze or bismuth brass is a copper alloy which typically contains 1-3% bismuth by weight, although some alloys contain over 6% bismuth.
 This bronze alloy is very corrosion-resistant, a property which makes it suitable for use in environments such as the ocean.
 Bismuth bronzes and brasses are more malleable, thermally conductive, and polish better than regular brasses.
 The most common industrial application of these metals is as bearings; however, the material has been in use since the late nineteenth century as kitchenware and mirrors.
 Bismuth bronze was also found in ceremonial Inca knives at Machu Picchu.
 Recently, pressure for the substitution of hazardous metals has increased and with it bismuth bronze is being marketed as a green alternative to leaded bronze bearings and bushings.

 History

 The earliest known artefact containing bismuth bronze is an Inca knife from Peru, found in 1912, dated to AD 1476-1534, and formed from an alloy of 78% copper, 18% bismuth, and 3% tin.
 Whether the alloy was chosen because of metallurgical properties which facilitated casting or because of its whiter, more lustrous finish is a matter of conjecture.
 It is unlikely that the inclusion of the bismuth was accidental, as was likely the case for most other early bronzes which contained bismuth, which makes this the earliest evidence of intentional addition of bismuth to an alloy.